 In that vein, here is an article that I found informative and thought provoking (with a couple of quotes):

-Linux to Windows or Mac
+Don't compare Linux to Windows or Mac

 "The answer is not (always) to make it easier to use —by which most people seem to mean “hide half the functions”— but to make learning it more interesting.
 The quality of a user experience should not be judged by the cuteness of the help avatar or the number of steps in a wizard (or even by calling it a wizard).
 It should also be about how much it enhances your life/work, widens your perspective and awakens the child-like hunger to learn in you."